Sh1ragami/AIEL-Trace/README.md

 - Scan modes: Safe, Normal, Attack (increasing intrusiveness).
 - Agent Browser: Qt WebEngine view with animated cursor and scripted actions from AI.
 - Report export with vulnerability name, severity, evidence, and reproduction steps.
+ - Baseline diff: save a JSON baseline after a scan and later load it to see New / Unresolved / Fixed findings.

 Quick Start (Native)
 1) Prerequisites: